belmansjef/GOAP_ZombieGame/README.md

 	SetEffect("medkit_in_inventory", true);
 }
 ```
-All actions are derived from the BaseAction class.
+All actions derive from the BaseAction class.
 The BaseAction constructor gets called in the derived action's constructor to set its name (for debugging purposes) and a preset cost value.

 To give another example, if the agent needs to eliminate a zombie, they must make sure that all *preconditions* to eliminate the zombie are met.
 These *preconditions* could be that they need to have a weapon equiped and are within shooting range or they have their fists readied and are within melee range.
 The *effect* of succesfully executing the action could be that the zombie threat is eliminated.
 But at the moment, they don't have a weapon equiped.
 They could go look for one in a nearby house and eliminate the zombie with the retrieved weapon.
 Searching the house has the *effect* of having a weapon equiped.
-They might just use their fists and move into melee range to eliminate the zombie.
-How would the planner know which sequence of actions to take when their are multiple different actions to achieve the same goal?
+They might also just use their fists and move into melee range to eliminate the zombie.
+How would the planner know which sequence of actions to take when there are multiple different actions to achieve the same goal?
 This is determined by an action's cost, the planner uses this to find the lowest cost path.
 Basic actions can have a preset cost value, but better, more dynamic actions, have a procedural cost value.
 <br>
 <br>
 `Action_GrabMedkit` described above has following procedural cost method: